Scottsdale Slip and Fall Attorney

 Did You Slip or Fall on Someone Else’s Property?

-Consumers and visitors to restaurants, retail stores, hotels, apartments, hospitals, and any type of building, have a right to expect that the property owner took steps to protect you.
+Consumers and visitors of restaurants, retail stores, hotels, apartments, hospitals, and any type of building, have a right to expect that the property owner took steps to protect you.
 Whether the property owner is a for-profit company or a non-profit doesn’t matter.
 If you have the legal right to be on someone’s property, you have the right to expect the floors will be clear, the shelves will be secure, and the lighting will work.

-At the Scottsdale personal injury law firm of Amar Esq.
+At the law firm of Amar Esq.
 PLLC, we understand how frightening and traumatic a slip and fall or personal attack can be.
 Our Scottsdale property liability lawyer understands the relevant laws and how to hold property owners accountable when they fail to protect you.
 We bring claims against property owners and anyone or any company responsible for the maintenance of the subject property.
 Our firm demands full compensation for your medical bills, pain and suffering, lost wages, and any other damages such as scarring or disfigurement.

 Who is at Fault in Arizona Slip and Fall Cases?